Richard Bernard Moore: Trial and appeals

 Moore was tried for shooting and killing Mahoney in October 2001.
 He was charged with murder, assault with intent to kill, armed robbery, and a firearms violation.
-He was found guilty and the jury convicted him of all counts.
-In a separate sentencing proceeding, the jury recommended a sentence of death.
-Moore was then formally sentenced to death for the murder of Mahoney on October 22, 2001.

-Moore claimed he shot Mahoney in self-defense after Mahoney drew the first gun.
-His supporters and appellate lawyers have argued that the crime he committed was not a death penalty offense.
+At trial, Moore claimed he shot Mahoney in self-defense after Mahoney drew the first gun.
 Moore entered the store unarmed and took the gun from Mahoney, with his lawyers arguing that because he did not bring a weapon into the store, he was therefore not intending to kill someone when he walked in.

-Scheduled executions
+A controversial aspect of Moore's trial was that the jury that convicted him included no African Americans.
+According to the Associated Press, Moore was the only person on South Carolina's death row to have experienced this.

+The jury found him guilty on all counts and he was convicted.
+In a subsequent sentencing proceeding, the jury recommended a sentence of death.
+Moore was sentenced to death for the murder of Mahoney on October 22, 2001.